ermites-io/pkisauce/README.md

 all the files provided are considered part of the SAME PKI.

+## This cannot be applied everywhere.

-## Caution: this cannot be applied everywhere.
+Stating the obvious, but let's state it to be sure: this cannot be applied everywhere.

 The various projects we work(ed) on were always coded, built, shipped & delivered as ONE, multiple layers and multiple services (30+) written, built & deployed as ONE release.